 Dowager’s Hump Can Be Fixed

 Dowager’s Hump is NOT inevitable.
 You won’t get it simply because you age.
 You get it when you become inactive, inflexible and immobile.
-At Injurymap, we have a series of core stabilizing and back muscles strengthening exercises to gradually build the integrity of your spinal column.

 The existing evidence clearly supports the use of exercise, Spinomed bracing and taping interventions.
 Used together, they can certainly reduce hyperkyphosis.
 In turn leading to an improved quality of life and reduced risk of future fractures in both men and women.